umut-er/umut-er.github.io/_posts/2024-07-01-my-contributions-to-the-newt-project.md

 2. It doesn't interfere with situations where the color of the edges have significance.

 ## Map Type Display on Tabs
-We already talked about how we represent maps with symbols and legends.
+[GitHub Issue](https://github.com/iVis-at-Bilkent/newt/issues/715) We already talked about how we represent maps with symbols and legends.
 However, people have come up with different sets of symbols and legends over the years.
 Newt currently implements `PD` (process description), `AF` (activity flow), `SIF` (simple interaction format), `SBML` (systems biology markup language) and a combination of these.
 Every image that I can generate has uses at least one (possibly a combination of) the symbols of these dialects.
 This is called the "type" of the map.
 Previously, we could see the type of the map from the sidebar:

 ![Old Map Type](/assets/img/map-type-demo-old.png)